Witiko/scm-at-arqmath3/paper/presentation.md

    provided by the sources of semantic similarity and therefore does not benefit from their improvements after a certain threshold.

+4. *Is it better to use a single soft vector space model to represent both text and math or to use two separate models?*

-4. All our interpolated models achieved higher effectiveness on ARQMath-3 Task 1 than our joint models.
+   All our interpolated models achieved higher effectiveness on ARQMath-3 Task 1 than our joint models.
 This shows that it is generally better to use two separate models to represent text and math even at the expense of losing the ability to model the similarity between text and math tokens.